Q: Do I have to be an IGCS member to register for the conference?

 A: Yes.
 Usually, several surgical films are accepted during the call for abstracts and surgical films to run on a loop.
 The selected surgical films will be available to view on-demand and have a dedicated area within the virtual platform lobby.

 Q: What is the overall format of the meeting?

-A: IGCS 2021 will be a hybrid meeting with both virtual and in-person participation opportunities.
-Below, you can read about the different features of the virtual and in-person meeting experiences.
+A: IGCS 2021 will be IGCS 2021 will be a fully virtual meeting.
+Below, you can read about the different features of the virtual platform.